csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 **b**.
 Construct a general alpha–beta game-playing agent.

 **c**.
-Compare the effect of increasing search depth, improving move ordering, and improv- ing the evaluation function.
+Compare the effect of increasing search depth, improving move ordering, and improving the evaluation function.
 How close does your effective branching factor come to the ideal case of perfect move ordering?

 **d**.
 Implement a selective search algorithm, such as B\* (Berliner, 1979), conspiracy number search (McAllester, 1988), or MGSS\* (Russell and Wefald, 1989) and compare its performance to A\*.